fredilarsen/ModuleInterface/examples/WebPage/README.md

 ### ModuleMasterHttp on Windows, Linux or Raspberry

 As an alternative to having the ModuleMasterHttp on an Arduino Mega, it can be run on a computer, for example along with the web server.
 The master will communicate via Ethernet with a Surrogate on the SWBB bus.
-This version of the master is present in the WIN_TCP directory.
+This version of the master is present in the WINDOWS_LINUX_TCP directory.
 If using this, a Nano or Uno with an Ethernet shield can run the PJON Surrogate sketch (present as an example in the PJON repository) and be the translator between Ethernet and SWBB.

 ### Pages
 The web page example consists of a Dashboard that is meant to show key information from all modules in one place, plus one page per module.
 This is how it is meant to look: